marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

   - Running Error Handler
     - Mostly, this happens in the other subsystems, however:
-      - (Done) Problems in the message loop will log an error and call #gracefulShutdown
+      - Problems in the message loop will log an error and call #gracefulShutdown
-      - Problems in the message handler code will also log a message and call
+      - Problems in the message handlers will also log a message and call
         #gracefulShutdown if necessary

   - Normal Shutdown
+    - #gracefulShutdown
-    - #gracefulShutdown sets #gbIsRunning to `false` and posts `WM_CLOSE`
+      - Set #gbIsRunning to `false`
+      - Post `WM_CLOSE`
     - WM_CLOSE will
+      - Set #gbIsRunning to `false`
       - Call #goertzel_end
       - Cause the Audio capture thread to loop (and terminate) by setting
         #ghAudioSamplesReadyEvent
+      - Stop the audio capture device
       - Call `DestroyWindow`
     - WM_DESTROY will:
       - Call #mvcViewCleanup
       - Call `PostQuitMessage`
     - WM_QUIT will:
-      - Exit the message loop and let #wWinMain run to the end.
+      - Exit the message loop and let #wWinMain run to the end...
+Cleaning up resources in the reverse order they were created

 - **GDI / Direct2D**
   - Init Error Handler